godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 authz: com.biz.custom_authz_workflow
 ``` -->

-#### Using Core Framework's Workflows' Tasks DSL:
+#### Authorization tasks DSL

-- Developers can define the authorization workflow by providing a set of tasks using the DSL provided by the core framework's workflows.
+- Developers can define the authorization workflow by providing a set of tasks using the DSL provided by the core framework's [workflows](../workflows/yaml-workflows/overview.md).
 - This approach allows for a declarative definition of tasks within the authz workflow.

 ```yaml